Bar Keepers Friend

-Bar Keepers Friend is an American brand of mass-produced cleaning agents.
+Bar Keepers Friend is an American brand of cleaning agents.
 The original canned scouring powder product has been manufactured and sold since 1882.
 It was invented by a chemist in Indianapolis, Indiana, where it continues to be manufactured by SerVaas Laboratories.
 The canned product's primary active ingredient is oxalic acid.
 Bar Keepers Friend has various cleaning uses.

 Overview

 Bar Keepers Friend was originally manufactured in 1882 as a cleaning agent in powdered form.
 This formulation is still manufactured today.
 It was invented by chemist George William Hoffman in Indianapolis, Indiana.
 The product was originally sold to bars in Indianapolis and Hoffman asserted in a patent application that the name had been used since January, 1887.
 The formula contains oxalic acid as a primary ingredient.

 The Bar Keepers Friend logo represents the swinging doors of a saloon.
 According to the president of SerVaas Laboratories, Paul SerVaas, although some people complained during Prohibition, "the name was never changed.
 It's been Bar Keepers Friend since 1882".

 In the 1950s the product became the base of a line of cleaning products made by Indianapolis-based SerVaas Laboratories, which started producing and carrying products under the Bar Keepers Friend brand name.
 Additional products manufactured and marketed under the Bar Keepers Friend brand name include liquid, cream and spray cleaners.
 SerVaas Laboratories had 40 employees in May 2011 and 54 in April 2016.